Empire of the Atom: Reviews

 In 1956 Kirkus Reviews had this to say about the novel:

 Galaxy reviewer Floyd C. Gale faulted the novel for its odd internal contradictions, in particular a scene where "a fleet of spaceships makes a strafing run over the enemy, loosing flights of arrows from point-blank range."
+Science Fiction author George Hay said that, while he did have criticism of Vogt's prose, Empire of the Atom was "well written by orthodox standards."